guillaumemain/HackingTips/Metaslpoit/Metasploit.md

 * LPORT: local port you will use for the reverse shell to connect back to
 * SESSION: each connection established to the target system using Metasploit will have a session ID.
 You will use this with post-exploitation modules that will connect to the target system using an existing connection.

+set parameters and run the exploit:

-    unset PARAMETER_NAME   // clear one parameter value unset all   // clear everything
+    unset PARAMETER_NAME   // clear one parameter value

+    unset all   // clear everything

     setg PARAMETER_NAME VALUE   // globally set

     unsetg PARAMETER_NAME

-    exploit    // "run" also works
-        -z     // background the session as soon as it opens
+    exploit    // "run" also works (-z option to background the session as soon as it opens)

     background   // or CTRL+Z to background the session sessions     // list of existing sessions